Taking on your company’s payroll with QuickBooks Online? Knowing what you’re up against ahead of time will make your setup tasks much easier.

 Before you can pay employees, you’ll need to have entered information about the benefits you offer so you can withhold dollars for them.

 Click the plus sign (+) in front of Add a New Deduction/Contribution and complete the fields here, then click OK.
 You’ll assign these deductions to employees on their individual records in QuickBooks Online.
 If there are any Employee Garnishments needed (like child support), click the down arrow next to Add Garnishment for and select the worker from the list.
-You’ll provide details for these in the window that opens.
+You’ll provide details for these deductions or contributions in the window that opens.
 This information was most likely provided to you by the agency requesting it.
 When you’re done, click OK.

 Taxes and More

 If you’re new to payroll and have never dealt with payroll taxes before, you’re going to need our help getting this complicated element set up correctly.
 Even if you have, we’d recommend that you let us work with you.
-QuickBooks Online does a good job of providing guidance here, but failure to submit payroll taxes (or pay them incorrectly) can lead to penalties and fines – or worse.
+QuickBooks Online does a good job of providing guidance here, but failure to submit taxes (or pay them incorrectly) can lead to penalties and fines – or worse.

 There are other setup tasks you’ll need to complete, like: